cetmix/oca-repair/repair_line_sequence/README.rst

 Use Cases / Context
 ===================

-Sometimes there may be a need to change the order of the lines in the repair order.
-For example you would like to arrange them in accordance with how the parts are be used in the repair.
+Sometimes you may need to change the order of lines in a repair order—for example, to arrange them in accordance with how the parts will be used during the repair.

 Usage
 =====

-In the repair order drag & drop lines in the "Parts" tab.
+In the repair order, drag and drop lines in the "Parts" tab.

 Bug Tracker
 ===========